simonbaird/konflux-pipeline-patcher/README.md

+# Konflux Pipeline Patcher

-# A command line tool to help patch your Konflux pipelines
+A command line tool to help add new tasks to existing Konflux pipelines.

 ## Installation